buddycloud/buddycloud-vm/README.md

 ### Shutting down the VM

-When you're done working on Discourse, you can shut down Vagrant with:
+When you're done working on Buddycloud, you can shut down Vagrant with:

 ```
 vagrant halt